Columbus (2017 film): Architecture

-Among the famous Modernist buildings that feature in the film are the First Christian Church by Eliel Saarinen, the Irwin Union Bank, Miller House, and North Christian Church by Eliel's son Eero Saarinen, and the Cleo Rogers Memorial Library by I. M. Pei.
+Among the famous Modernist buildings that feature in the film are the First Christian Church by Eliel Saarinen; the Irwin Union Bank, Miller House, and North Christian Church by Eliel's son Eero Saarinen; and the Cleo Rogers Memorial Library by I. M. Pei.

 Kogonada visited Columbus on holiday.
 Inspired by the city's architecture, he stated that he "deeply wanted it to be a part of the first film I made".
 He describes the buildings there as having "an extraordinary premise for drama" and that the architecture of which forms the common ground between Jin and Casey when they are first introduced.

 Soundtrack

-Kogonada sought out Hammock to create the soundtrack for Columbus after reading an interview with the band, claiming "they were talking about the relationship between absence and presence in their music – which was a mind-blowing moment – and I thought, 'They have to be the music for this film.'"
+Kogonada sought out Hammock to create the soundtrack for the film after reading an interview with the band, claiming "they were talking about the relationship between absence and presence in their music – which was a mind-blowing moment – and I thought, 'They have to be the music for this film.'"